 The three-stage progression of other types of dementia

-Early stage vascular dementia can often share symptoms with Alzheimer’s, with the key difference being that mild vascular dementia is usually associated with difficulties in planning, decision-making, and following instructions rather than memory loss.
+Early-stage vascular dementia can often share symptoms with Alzheimer’s, with the key difference being that mild vascular dementia symptoms are usually associated with difficulties in planning, decision-making, and following instructions rather than memory loss.
 Other early symptoms include:

 - A reduction in speed of thought

 - Difficulty in concentrating